Uskmouth power stations: Uskmouth B

+In December 2023, the site's operator Simec Uskmouth Power Ltd obtained planning consent to demolish the station's two banks of cooling towers, with the demolition expected to be completed by May 2024.

+In January 2024, Simec was granted planning permission to construct a battery energy storage system on the site of the to-be-demolished cooling towers.
+Media reporting of this development also confirmed that Uskmouth B power station was decommissioned as of that date.
+In 2025, size was estimated at 250 MW for 5 hours.

 Severn Power Station

-An 832 megawatt (MW) Combined Cycle Power Plant running on natural gas, known as Severn Power Station, was built on the site of Uskmouth A by Siemens.
+An 832 MW combined cycle power plant running on natural gas, known as Severn Power Station, was built on the site of Uskmouth A by Siemens.
 It comprises two gas turbines and two steam turbines, each operating on a single shaft, and entered commercial operations in November 2010.
 It was initially reported that it would cost £400 million to build and create 650 construction jobs.

 Originally owned and operated by the Danish company DONG Energy (now Ørsted), the station was acquired in December 2013 by MPF Holdings, which later changed its name to Calon Energy.
+The station was put into a 'dormant state' in August 2020 following Calon Energy entering administration.

 Uses in culture

 In 2006, the station was used as a location for two episodes of Doctor Who.
 In the episodes "Rise of the Cybermen" and "The Age of Steel", the station was used as the setting for the Cybermen Factory.
 It was then used again for the 2011 Christmas special "The Doctor, the Widow and the Wardrobe" as spaceship corridors, filmed on 20 September 2011.
-In 2014, the station was once again used for two episodes, respectively "Into the Dalek" and "Time Heist".
+In 2014, the station was once again used for two episodes "Into the Dalek" and "Time Heist".